i2000s/en/notebooks/SystemAdmin.md

 # Linux/Ubuntu OS

-## Diagonalize display problems and install the default NVidia driver
+## Diagnose display problems and install the default NVidia driver
 The video card driver and display settings are usually tricky on Linux.
 I have encountered black-screen and dual-monitor display problems while installing and reinstalling Ubuntu 16.04 GNOME and Unity systems on my Lenovo P50 mobile workstation and other computers.
 Fortunately, I have received helps on the [ubuntu forum](https://ubuntuforums.org/showthread.php?t=2323113) and other places from experts and fixed those past issues.